fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 Brodie returning to the den
 {% endfigure %}

-We found wild dogs, which was more than yesterday, and we turn our attention to cheetah signals.
-Cheetah CF13 is nearby but resting.
-We’ll have coffee at the Mpafa hide and then try again.
-A [yellow-breasted apalis](http://www.projectnoah.org/spottings/153341273) waits outside.
+We found wild dogs, which was more than yesterday, but it looks like we've missed the hunt – our collared dog stayed at the den.
+We turned our attention to cheetah; CF13 is nearby but resting somewhere we can’t see.
+We decided to have coffee at the Mpafa hide and then try again.
+A [yellow-breasted apalis](http://www.projectnoah.org/spottings/153341273) waited for us at the entrance.

 {% figure imfolozi-yellow-breasted-apalis.jpg landscape %}
 A [yellow-breasted apalis](http://www.projectnoah.org/spottings/153341273)